Skip to main content

 Troubleshooting

-2. Manually alter the column: Use your destination's tools to modify the column type, then republish
+2. Manually alter or drop the table.
+Use your destination's tools to ALTER the column type (or DROP the table), then backfill the binding so the data is repopulated.

 Invalid DDL errors